 Printed copies may be obtained by contacting us.
 A small fee to cover printing and postage will be charged.

-Download the complete document for the Standards, Elements, Performance Criteria, Range Statements, as well as the backgound, development Competency Standards for Childbirth and Early Parenting Educators [PDF, 377KB]
+Download the complete document for the Standards, Elements, Performance Criteria, Range Statements, as well as the backgound, development and references: Competency Standards for Childbirth and Early Parenting Educators [PDF, 385KB]

 Using the Competency Assessment Tool for Childbirth and Parenting Educators